-Southern Regional College, is the largest further and higher education college in Northern Ireland outside of Belfast.
-The College's four faculties offer a range of further and higher education courses.
-The Faculty of Computing, Design and Academic Studies offers a choice of 14 subjects to study at AS and A2 Level in our Armagh Campus.
+Southern Regional College is the largest further and higher education college in Northern Ireland outside of Belfast.
+The College's four faculties offer a range of further and higher education courses with the Faculty of Computing, Design and Academic Studies providing a range of AS and A2 Level subjects in 14 areas for studying at our dedicated A-Level Academy housed in the College's Armagh Campus.

 Many of our students have made Southern Regional College their first choice for studying A-Levels.
-However, we also believe in giving students a second chance and we can provide you with the opportunity to repeat one or more of your AS or A-Levels, either on a full-time or parttime basis.

-Some students may be able to study an A-Level within one year, taking both AS and A2 together
+However, we also believe in giving students a second chance and we can provide you with the opportunity to repeat one or more of your AS or A-Levels, either on a full-time or part-time basis.
+Some students may be able to study an A-Level within one year, taking both AS and A2 together.